spuithori/svelte-ionic-app/README.md

 - Adding custom class to Modal/Popover does not work (using controller) - using inline Modal/Popover is probably better anyway

-- In some cases IonPage clips the content enclosed - then you need to remove main tags in IonTabs
+- In some cases IonPage clips the content enclosed - then you need to remove main tags in IonPage

 - Routerlink, href and similar props on components like ion-item do not work properly, but I wonder if support is needed